-(See Appendix D for Designated Staff Details)
+(See Appendix D for Designated Staff Details) (See Annex C of KCSIE, 2023 for more information)

 Safeguarding is a standing item on all governing board meetings.
 The designated teacher and designated governor meet termly.

 The Designated Safeguarding Lead has a responsibility for Safeguarding and Child Protection - their key role is: